Fear and hope as Sierra Leone braces for three-day Ebola lockdown

 Lothar Wagner, director of the Don Bosco Fambul Centre, where children will be put up, said one of the main concerns was to keep the children inside in case there was any unrest.

-Others, like Abdul, a Freetown street beggar paralysed from the waist down, will have to fend for themselves.
+Others, like Abdul, a Freetown street beggar paralyzed from the waist down, will have to fend for themselves.

 Getting through those days will be "very hard, even a miracle", he told Reuters, shortly before racing in his wheelchair after a passing vehicle shouting: "Lockdown!
 Lockdown!
 Please pity me and give me something to survive!"